 Prices and Opening Times: The site is open any reasonable time during daylight hours from May until September.
 The Fogou is blocked from October until April due to roosting Greater Horseshoe bats.
 Entry to the Fogou is free, but the rest of the estate is not managed by English Heritage and charges may apply.
 View details.

 Parking: There is charged parking available in the Trelowarren Estate, free to English Heritage members.
-The Fogou is a short uphill walk away.
+The Fogou is a short walk away through lovely countryside.
 View details.

 Dogs: Dogs on leads are welcome.

 Please be aware: The steep steps down into the fogou itself and the area leading to the steps can be slippery

 Plan a Great Day Out